Skip to main content

 Brush Burial: Gutter World Game Cover

 Brush Burial: Gutter World is a single player shooter game with fantasy and dark fantasy themes.
 It was developed by Knife Demon Software and was released on November 19, 2025.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 Caught in the mulching churn of a frontier world, Fennel, a devil flung far from home, cuts out a living from the cities and towns at the edge of the earth.
 Master a suite of unique combat and movement techniques through use of your forked tail.
 Lose your way in the slithering guts of the colonial undercarriage.
 Make wealth out of misery.
 Brush Burial: Gutter World is an immersive sim with san…